-Every family has issues, but some are more dysfunctional than others.
-Family dysfunction can make you dread the holidays, but it’s possible to really enjoy this season.
+Family dysfunction can make you dread the holiday season.
 Family members continuously affect each other and respond to obstacles in either helpful or disruptive ways.
-After a particularly messy and obstacle-filled year, you can use our 7 tips to lean into a happier holiday and create new patterns with your own kids.
+Our 7 tips can help you lean into a happier holiday and create new patterns with your own kids.

 Some of the links may be affiliate links.
 At no additional cost to you, we may earn a commission if you click through and make a purchase.